Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Introduction and motivation

+converges to the unique quasi-stationary measure \cite{Yaglom2, Yaglom1,Yaglom3}.
+A commonly employed technique for establishing the existence and uniqueness of quasi-stationary measures for $X_n$, as well as the existence of the Yaglom limit, relies on showing that the transition kernel of the process can be interpreted as a compact operator on a suitable space, together with the presence of a spectral gap (see \cite{benaim2021, collet2,new, QEM1}).
+In this paper, we provide easy-to-check sufficient conditions that guarantee these properties.

-We note that ergodic stationary measures describe statistical properties of unconditioned Markov chains in terms of Birkhoff averages.
-Quasi-stationary measures are also relevant for statistics in terms of the limit \eqref{limite}.
-However, in contrast to the stationary case, the quasi-stationary measure is not the correct object to employ when studying Birkhoff averages, and so-called quasi-ergodic measures need to be considered.
+In contrast to the ergodic stationary case, the quasi-stationary measure is not the correct object to employ when studying Birkhoff averages for absorbed processes.
+Although quasi-stationary measures are relevant for statistics in terms of the limit \eqref{limite}, one needs to introduce the notion of quasi-ergodic measures in order to compute conditioned Birkhoff averages.
 Quasi-ergodic measures are probability measures $\eta$ on $M$ that satisfy

 for every bounded measurable function $g:M\to \mathbb R$.